waterfall-project/wfp-guardian/docs/README.md

 # Documentation

-This directory contains the technical documentation for the WFP Flask Template project.
+This directory contains the technical documentation for the WFP Guardian Service.

 ## 📚 Contents